chartshq/muze/packages/muze-legend/README.md

 # muze-legend

-It is used in the [MuzeJS](https://github.com/chartshq/muze) library.
+It is used in the [MuzeJS](https://github.com/chartshq/muze) library.` Muze legend` consists of legends created whenever retinal encodings are applied on the Canvas.
+It comprises of `Shape Legend`, `Size Legend` and `Color Legend`.

 ## Installation